sindresorhus/sindresorhus.github.com/source/content/apps/aiko.md

 You can use [this shortcut](https://www.icloud.com/shortcuts/e43220d72f3343659e0fda36fee52d72) to be able to quickly record, transcribe, and have the result copied to the clipboard.
 The shortcut can be triggered from the menu bar or you can set a global keyboard shortcut for it.

+#### Start recording in Aiko when tapping the Home Screen icon

+[Get this shortcut](https://www.icloud.com/shortcuts/7c3031aa674c405fa69093d1f6c184a6) and add it to the Home Screen.
+Then tap it instead of the original Aiko app icon.

 <br>

 ### Frequently Asked Questions {#faq}